Time-Layer Adaptive Alignment for Speaker Similarity in Flow-Matching Based Zero-Shot TTS: Methodology

 \subsection{Speaker distribution in the FM-based TTS}

 To analyze the distribution of speaker information in the FM-based TTS model, we adopt the training-free Centered Kernel Nearest-Neighbor Alignment (CKNNA)~\cite{arxiv-huh-platonic} criterion, which quantifies the similarity between two sets of embeddings.
 We first examine whether CKNNA faithfully reflects the speaker modeling quality of TTS models.
-For each baseline checkpoint at different training steps, we first assess speaker similarity using a pre-trained speaker encoder for $B$ synthesized utterances from one of our test sets.
-Simultaneously, we extract intermediate speaker representations from each layer of the checkpoint.
-Specifically, given the intermediate representation $E_i \in \mathbb{R}^{B \times T \times D}$ from the $i$-th layer of the FM model with $N$ layers, temporal mean pooling is applied to derive the speaker representation:
+To evaluate baseline checkpoints across various training steps, we first compute CKNNA speaker similarity for $B$ synthesized utterances using a pre-trained speaker encoder.
+Specifically, let $E_i \in \mathbb{R}^{B \times T \times D}$ denote the intermediate representation from the $i$-th layer of an $N$-layer FM module.
+The corresponding speaker representation is derived via temporal mean pooling as follows:

-We extract speaker embeddings $E^{\text{SA}} \in \mathbb{R}^{B \times D^{\prime}}$ from corresponding $B$ prompt speech in a test set with 37 distinct speakers and 500 utterances with the same encoder.
-We utilize CKNNA score of $E_i^{\text{Speaker}}$ and $E^{\text{SA}}$ to reflect the distribution of speaker information at $i$-th layer.
-As shown in Figure~\ref{fig:cknna-spksim}, CKNNA exhibits a strong correlation with speaker similarity performance, validating its efficacy for analyzing speaker information.
+Reference speaker embeddings $E^{\text{SA}} \in \mathbb{R}^{B \times D^{\prime}}$ are extracted from $B$ speech prompts, which comprise 37 distinct speakers and 500 utterances, using the same pre-trained encoder.
+To quantify the speaker information captured at the $i$-th layer, we compute the CKNNA score between $E_i^{\text{Speaker}}$ and $E^{\text{SA}}$, reflecting the alignment of speaker features.
+As shown in Fig.~\ref{fig:cknna-spksim}, CKNNA exhibits a strong positive linear correlation with speaker similarity, validating its utility as a metric for analyzing speaker information.